 Will everyone who does it themselves fail?
 Absolutely not!
 But the cards are stacked against you if you have dreams of becoming an overnight online success.
 Even the best designer cannot do that for you.

 Can you learn?
 Of course!
 Just be prepared to spend the time and money (and a whole lotta sweat and tears) to get yourself from know-nothing to being educated enough to pull it off successfully.
 If you can do that, go for it!
-If you decide that this is more of an undertaking than you want to deal with, hire a professional web designer, put your time and efforts into your business and into what you know – while we do what we know to help make it work for you!
+If you decide that this is more of an undertaking than you want to deal with, hire a professional web designer, put your time and efforts into your business and into what you know best – while we do what we know best to help make it work for you!